Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: PROPOSED MODEL

 \subsubsection{E2E BPC-ASR Network}

 To obtain BPC context information, we changed the original output word labels of E2E-ASR to the desired BPC labels.
 Accordingly, the BPC–ASR model predicted the BPC label sequence that corresponds to each utterance.
 We pre-trained the BPC–ASR model using the filter-bank features of clean utterances as the input for the overall E2E model training.
-In addition, to ensure that the predicted features of the SE model have only audio signals, the parameters in the pre-trained BPC–ASR model were frozen during the training of the connected SE model.
+In order to avoid the SE model from producing distorted signals while being used as new features for training the ASR model during joint training, the parameters of the pre-trained BPC-ASR model were kept fixed or "frozen" during the training of the connected SE model.